-A fourth unit on climate change and wildfire is in development using the same rigorous process used for previous units.
-This includes iterative rounds of pilot testing with students as well as reviews by both scientists and educators.
 All of the engaging activities in these units are appropriate for both formal and informal educators and can be conducted with non-specialized materials that many educators already have or are readily available at most household goods stores.
 The activities are aligned with Next Generation Science Standards and Common Core State Standards.
-Four activities that are especially suitable for students participating in remote learning due to COVID-19 are available online: https://asombro.org/cycle/.
-The full units are also freely available online: https://swclimatehub.info/education.
+The full units are also freely available here.

 Evans , S. M., Gill, M. E., & Marchant, J. (1996).
 Schoolchildren as educators: the indirect influence of environmental education in schools on parents' attitudes towards the environment.
 Journal of Biological Education 30 (4): 243-248.

 Andersen, P. J. (2016).
 Children as intergenerational environmental change agents: Using a negotiated protocol to foster environmentally responsible behaviour in the family home.
 [Doctor of Education thesis, University of Wollongong]. https://ro.uow.edu.au/theses/4945